Subscribe to Our Newsletter

 Rentals are meant for long-term gain.
 It is estimated that it takes approximately 5 to 7 years to reap a stable and “healthy” return from rentals.
 That said, renting is a good way to gain from holding properties that still haven’t gained much value (for sale).

-Cash out refinancing or re-mortgaging refers to the restructuring of a loan to a new loan with new features (including new maturity dates, interest rates or monthly payments).
-Before reading ahead, take some time to learn about what exactly does refinancing mean in the property market.
+Cash-out refinancing or re-mortgaging refers to the restructuring of a loan to a new loan with new features (including new maturity dates, interest rates or monthly payments).
+Before reading ahead, take some time to learn about what exactly refinancing means in the property market.

 How Does It Work?